These are the menus for my short film, Close, Bit No Cigar. Based on the opening title sequence of the

 style, but with the addition of shock collars to make sure the contestants don't wander too far from the

 house.
 Only the main menu had a slight bit of motion to open it up.
-The still menus can also be
+The rest of the still menus can

 Purchase a copy today by clicking here.